-(b) Add a third arm (gripper) called middle to the problem description, as well as one more ball ball7. ball7 is initially located in roomb and is to be moved to rooma, just like the others.
-Solve the modified problem using Greedy Best First Search with the FF heuristic and send the new problem description file and the solution file generated by Pyperplan to nikolaus.mayer@merkur.uni-freiburg.de.
+Of course this additional room is not specified in the PDDL description of the planning task.
+Add a third room called secretroom and change the goal description.
+Encode in the initial state description that the robot moved 3 of the balls from RoomB to RoomA.
+The robot starts in RoomA.
+Solve the modified problem using Greedy Best First Search with the FF heuristic and send the new problem description file and the solution file generated by Pyperplan to ortlieb@informatik.uni-freiburg.de.

 You can and should solve the exercise sheets in groups of two.
-Please give both your names on your solution, and include them in the email as well.
+You can send your solution to ortlieb@informatik.uni-freiburg.de.
+Please give both your names on your solution, and include them in email submissions as well.